 GSAC software supports single and federated repositories.
 You can provide a data repository with no ties to other organizations or archives.
 GSAC can be as simple or as complex as your data holdings.
 GSAC becomes particularly powerful when used in the federated mode for search and download from several different GSAC-enabled data repositories.
 A federated GSAC system dynamically queries two or more participating GSAC repositories directly through their locally implemented GSAC APIs.
 A federated GSAC does not maintain its own database to copy other GSAC data holdings, nor does it mirror collections of data files.
 GSAC software was designed from the beginning to support simultaneous queries and results from multiple cooperating GSAC repositories.

-Modern web services call for professional software engineering; GSAC provides a complete package of web services.
-Most of the coding required for web services is creating a browser-based UI, an API interface with published capabilities, request handling, and output handling.
-GSAC has all the code for these functions, plus a client program, and geodesy formats for results.
-GSAC software is developed, maintained, and supported by UNAVCO, assisted by SOPAC and CDDIS.
+Installing GSAC is much simpler than creating your own set of web services for a data repository.
+Modern web services call for professional software engineering; GSAC provides a complete and tested package of modern web services.
+Coding required for web services must create a browser-based user interface, an API interface with published capabilities, request handling, and output handling such as making SINEX files and GAMIT station.info files in the correct format from miscellaneous data values.
+GSAC has all the code for these functions, plus a client program.
+And GSAC delivers results in several formats, including geodesy formats such as SINEX.
+GSAC software is supported and improved by UNAVCO.